LomanV/project_AP/README.md

-# project_AP
-Deep learning project on mixup training.
+# Deep Learning project on mixup training.

 The primary (and the only source of the code) is mixup-2.ipynb jupyter notebook in the repo.